facebook/react-native-website/docs/removing-default-permissions.md

     </manifest>
     ```

 That's it.
 We did not remove the `INTERNET` permission as pretty much all apps use it.
-Now whenever you create an APK these 4 permissions will be removed.
+Now whenever you create a production APK all these 4 permissions will be removed.
+When you create a debug APK (`react-native run-android`) it will install the APK with only the three permissions removed, and `SYSTEM_ALERT_WINDOW` will remain.